 A narcissist's needs will always come first.
-He will not put the children first and attempts to use the children to try to encourage empathy will not work.
-Since he will not put the needs of your children first, you need to - regardless of the effects of your behavior on him.
+He or she will not put the children first and will attempt to use the children to try to encourage empathy will not work.
+Since the narcissist will not put the needs of your children first, you need to - regardless of the effects of your behavior on him or her.

 Be a Good Role Model

 Your kids need to see one healthy parent.
-If a child has one healthy role model in their lives, they will not only survive, but they will thrive.
+If children have at least one healthy role model in their lives, they will not only survive, they will thrive.
 You need to show them that although they may not be able to control their unhealthy parent's behavior, they are able to control their own.
 Don't bad mouth the narcissist to your kids.
 Chances are, he is doing that about you.
 Show your kids the right way to behave.

 Compensate for the Narcissist's Neglect